HamedRashwan/Bikes-Analysis/README.md

 # Bikes Analysis
- Analysising for rented_bikes_count to find Profit
+ Analysising and Modeling for rented_bikes_count to find Profit